-Carol Bruggeman began her role as the Executive Director of the NFCA September 1, 2015 and was named Executive Director on Feb.
+Carol Bruggeman began her role as the Interim Executive Director of the NFCA September 1, 2015 and was named Executive Director on Feb.
 1, 2016 after serving in an interim basis since Sept.
 1, 2015.
 Under her leadership, Bruggeman, who signed a five-year contract in September 2018, has presided over the two highest-attended National Conventions in the NFCA’s 35-year history, while the the NFCA has shown significant growth in all areas.